Sorry, you need to enable JavaScript to visit this website.

 The main principle is that youth should have interest groups for advocacy.
 It is important that throughout these organisations, the Government have negotiation partners who can represent these groups of society.
 There are interest groups according to different fields as well.
 For example:

 Also, there is an organisation which represents all young people: the National Youth Council [Nemzeti Ifjúsági Tanács (hereinafter referred to as NIT)].
-(For more information on these organisations see sub-chapter 5.3 Youth representation bodies)
+(For more information see sub-chapter 5.3 Youth representation bodies)

 There is no particular information on the principles and goals of youth organisations.